robconery/Vue.Starter/templates/README.md

 This leads to an important understanding: in production you have only one server running, the ASP.NET server, which will *proxy* your Vue application, which your end user will interact with.

+## Questions?
+Issues?

+The [GitHub repo for this template is here](https://github.com/robconery/Vue.Starter).
+I don't have discussions enabled, but feel free to pop an issue if you like or, better yet, a PR!